wp-plugins/updraftplus/readme.txt

 * TWEAK: Give more feedback to user when FTP login fails.
 Also, improve automatic switch to non-SSL FTP if SSL FTP fails to cover more situations.
 * TWEAK: Handle odd file permissions setups more skilfully when restoring/migrating
+* TWEAK: Automatically rescan for new backup sets if none were previously known (saves a click when manually importing)

 = 1.8.2 - 2013/12/13 =